 It tastes absolutely delicious and it’s not uncommon to find very large flushes of them.
 Once you go south of the Alabama-Tennessee border, the occurance will start to dwindle though.

-Meripilus sumstinei - Black Staining Polypore
+Black Staining Polypore - Meripilus sumstinei

 See Above.

-Pleurotus spp. - Oyster Mushroom (late)
+Oyster Mushroom (late) - Pleurotus

 An extremely abundant mushroom throughout many parts of the Southeast, Oyster mushroom.
 This gilled saprobic fungi can be found in small to large clusters bursting out of the wood of dead or dying trees.